GeV emission from a compact binary merger: Abstract

 \section{Abstract}

-{ An energetic $\rm \gamma$-ray burst (GRB), GRB 211211A, was observed on 2021 December 11 by the Neil Gehrels Swift Observatory.
-Despite its long duration, typically associated with bursts produced by the collapse of massive stars, the discovery of an optical-infrared kilonova and a quasi-periodic oscillation during a gamma-ray precursor points to a compact object binary merger origin.
-The complete understanding of this nearby ($\sim$ 1 billion light-years) burst will significantly impact our knowledge of GRB progenitors and the physical processes that lead to electromagnetic emission in compact binary mergers.
-Here, we report the discovery of a significant ($\rm >5 \sigma$) transient-like emission in the high-energy $\rm \gamma$-rays (HE; E$>0.1$\,GeV) observed by \textit{Fermi}/LAT starting at $10^3$\,s after the burst.
+{ An energetic $\rm \gamma$-ray burst (GRB), GRB 211211A, was observed on December 11, 2021 \cite{2021GCN,gbm2021GCN}.
+Despite its long duration, typically associated with bursts produced by the collapse of massive stars, the observation of an optical-infrared kilonova points to a compact binary merger origin \cite{Rastinejad2022}.
+Here we report observations of a significant ($\rm >5 \sigma$) transient-like emission in the high energy $\rm \gamma$-rays (HE; $\rm E>0.1$\,GeV) starting $10^3$\,s after the burst.
 After an initial phase with a roughly constant flux ($\rm \sim 5\times 10^{-10}\ erg\ s^{-1}\ cm^{-2}$) lasting $\sim 2\times 10^4$\,s, the flux started decreasing and soon went undetected.
-The multi-wavelength `afterglow' emission observed at such late times is usually in good agreement with synchrotron emission from a relativistic shock wave that arises as the GRB jet decelerates in the interstellar medium.
-However, our detailed modelling of a rich dataset comprising public and dedicated multi-wavelength observations demonstrates that GeV emission from GRB 211211A is in excess with respect to the expectation of this scenario.
-We explore the possibility that the GeV excess is inverse Compton emission due to the interaction of a long-lived, low-power jet with an external source of photons.
-We discover that the kilonova emission can provide the necessary seed photons for GeV emission in binary neutron star mergers.} \keywords{high energy astrophysics, gamma-ray burst, compact object coalescence}
+Our detailed modelling of public and dedicated multi-wavelength observations demonstrates that GeV emission from GRB 211211A is in excess with respect to the flux predicted by the state-of-the-art afterglow model at such late time.
+We explore the possibility that the GeV excess is inverse Compton emission due to the interaction of a late-time, low-power jet with an external source of photons, and find that kilonova emission can provide the seed photons.
+Our results open new perspectives for observing binary neutron star mergers.} \keywords{high energy astrophysics, gamma-ray burst, compact object coalescence}